-However, sometimes discussing real world issues and topics online can lead to negative emotional feelings such as, being upset, feeling frustrated, dissatisfied and annoyed.
-These are totally normal feelings, however, it is very important that negative emotions don’t lead to negative comments that lash out and hurt others.
-When people respond in this manner, it creates a toxic environment where people don’t feel comfortable participating, and it can lead to additional negative comments, which doesn’t benefit the conversation or anyone involved.
+However, sometimes discussing real-world issues and topics online can lead to negative emotional feelings such as, being upset, feeling frustrated, dissatisfied and annoyed.
+These are totally normal feelings, but it is important that negative emotions don’t lead to negative comments that lash out and hurt others.
+When people respond in this manner, it creates a toxic environment where people don’t feel comfortable participating, and it can lead to additional negative comments, which doesn’t benefit the community, the conversation or anyone involved.
 That’s where digital citizenship comes in.

 Teaching students how to react online with digital citizenship can help them learn: